Other flapping wing designs

 by Alexander Lippisch).

-This daedalean flapping wing design of the Seagull
+This flapping wing design of the Seagull

-was developed by Percival H. Spencer (USA 1958)
+was developed by Percival H. Spencer (USA 1958) (please look at related link 7).

 3. Profiled flapping wings

-Profiled flapping wings respectively double-sided covered wings may work with a very high efficiency.
+Profiled flapping wings or double-sided covered wings may work with a very high efficiency.
 With their mostly relatively low flapping frequency and the small operating range of lift coefficient of a simple airfoil not much thrust can be produced.
 Not, at least, if the full lift must be generated concurrently (flying with lift).
 Therefore, profiled flapping wings are suited especially for a level flight, the gently inclined climbing flight and of course for changing to gliding flight.

 3.1 With artificial feathers

-Adjacent, a flapping wing with staggered wing tips of the manned
+Adjacent, a flapping wing with staggered wing tips of the manned Schwan

-, developed by Walther Filter (1956, at the
+, developed by Walther Filter (1955, at the Hannover fair 1958).
+The

-Hannover fair 1958).
-The angle of incidence deflection of the
+angle of incidence deflection of the feathers

-designed as several wings was controllable.
+designed as several wings

 Even for splay and straddle movement of the feathers